 The evidence concerning negative average treatment effects on desired sexual frequency (our available measure for libido) is neither constant across analytical approaches nor robustness analyses.
-It should therefore be interpreted very cautiously, especially because the sample size of available observations waves was considerably smaller (desired sexual frequency was only measured from wave 7 to wave 14) and the outcome was measured on a scale that takes actual sexual frequency into account.
+It should therefore be interpreted very cautiously, especially because the sample size of available observations was considerably smaller (desired sexual frequency was only measured from wave 7 to wave 14).
 Even if we take the potential negative effect of hormonal contraceptive use found in the adjusted regression analysis at face value, its interpretation would be ambiguous because of the way desired sexual frequency was measured ("If it was only up to you, would you like to have less or more sexual intercourse compared to the last three months?").
 Because the sexual desire item was phrased relative to sexual behavior, we have to interpret this result in light of the positive effect of HC on sexual frequency.
 So, potentially, desire is constant, but because frequency is lower among non-HC users, our desire outcome showed a negative effect.
 Overall, the evidence of an average treatment effect of hormonal contraceptive use on desired sexual frequency seems not very robust and very inconsistent across studies (e.g., Botzet et al., 2021; Lee et al., 2017; Lundin et al., 2018; McCoy & Matyas, 1996; Zethraeus et al., 2016).
 If an average treatment effect of hormonal contraceptive use on libido exists, it is probably relatively small and large sample sizes are needed to detect it.